-Figure 1.
+FIG. 1.
 Solid lines: the exact wave functions $\psi{\epsilon,0}(r)$ of the first three S states of harmonium (left panel) and of the confined positronium (right panel), versus r.
-Dashed lines - first eight expansion terms representing continuous spectrum wave functions of the unconfined systems [Equation (49)]; dash-doted lines - the same, but including also the effect of confinement [Equation (50)].
+Dashed lines - first eight expansion terms representing continuous spectrum wave functions of the unconfined systems [Eq.
+(49)]; dash-doted lines - the same, but including also the effect of confinement [Eq.
+(50)].
 The confinement parameter $\alpha_2 = 1/4$ ; labels 1, 2, 3, refer to the consecutive states.
+IV.
+FINAL REMARKS We introduced the notion of the local energy of the n-th order (3) and derived conditions which prevent the local energy of an arbitrary order to diverge at the coalescence point, referred to as the energy-independent coalescence constraints.
+The wave function neither has to describe a bound state nor be a Hamiltonian eigenfunction.
+Only its asymptotic expansion at r = 0 has to exist.
+By using the energy-independent coalescence constraints we can express the wave function in the vicinity of r = 0 as a linear combination of even powers of r with each term of this combination modified by a polynomial composed of the odd powers with coefficients fixed by the coalescence constraints [Eqs.
+(32), (33)].
+From the requirement that the n-th order local energy at r = 0 is proportional to the

-Figure 2.
-Differences between the exact ground state wave function of harmonium and the expansion given by Equation (48) for $\alpha_2 = 1/4$ .
+FIG. 2.
+Differences between the exact ground state wave function of harmonium and the expansion given by Eq.
+(48) for $\alpha_2 = 1/4$ .
 Labels 1, 2, ..., 7 are equal to s, the highest power of r included in the expansion.
 Results for the unconfined pair of electrons for s = 1, 2, 3 are the same as for the confined pair.
-The effect of ignoring confinement is indicated by dashed lines which correspond to s = 4, 5, 6, 7 and $\Delta{\alpha_2} = 0$ .
-4. Final remarks We introduced the notion of the local energy of the nth order (3) and derived conditions which prevent the local energy of an arbitrary order to diverge at the coalescence point, referred to as the energy-independent coalescence constraints.
-The wave function neither has to describe a bound state nor be a Hamiltonian eigenfunction.
-Only its asymptotic expansion at r = 0 has to exist.
-By using the energy-independent coalescence constraints we can express the wave function in the vicinity of r = 0 as a linear combination of even powers of r with each term of this combination modified by a polynomial composed of the odd powers with coefficients fixed by the coalescence constraints [Equations (32) and (33)].
-From the requirement that the nth order local energy at r = 0 is proportional to the nth power of the eigenvalue, we derived the energy-dependent constraints fulfilled by the even coefficients of the expansion of the wave function.
-The coefficients $c{2i}$ , i = 1, 2, ..., can be expressed as the ith order polynomials of the eigenvalue or, alternatively, of $c_2$ .
+The effect of ignoring confinement is indicated by dashed lines which correspond to s = 4, 5, 6, 7 and $\Delta{\alpha_2} = 0$ . nth power of the eigenvalue, we derived the energy-dependent constraints fulfilled by the even coefficients of the expansion of the wave function.
+The coefficients $c{2i}$ , i = 1, 2, ..., can by expressed as the i-th order polynomials of the eigenvalue or, alternatively, of $c_2$ .
 The complete set of the coalescence constraints is equivalent to the general coalescence conditions of Kurokawa et al. [10-12].
 In the coalescence region the Coulomb wave functions corresponding to the discrete spectrum of particles confined in a parabolic potential are nearly the same as the wave functions of the unconfined particles with the same energies, but belonging to the continuous part of the spectrum.
 This effect depends on the strength of confinement.
 The wave function of harmonium behaves as the wave function of two electrons for small r and as the wave function of the harmonic oscillator for large r.
 The range of r where the harmonic oscillator behaviour dominates extends with increasing $\alpha_2$ .
 For a moderate confinement (as e.g. $\alpha_2 = 1/4$ ), differences between the wave functions with confinement effects included and neglected only become noticeable for r > 1.
-Notes - It is convenient to use the radial Hamiltonian in the selfconjugate form which does not contain the first-order derivative. - 2.
-Equation (3) is meaningful if $H^n \Psi(r)$ exists, i.e. if $\Psi$ is (2n)-fold differentiable in its domain.
-As shown by Fournais et al. [15], if the other electron coordinates do not coincide, then in a neighbourhood of the coalescence point Coulombic wave functions are analytic, i.e. they are differentiable an arbitrary number of times. - 3.
-See also an early study on the coalescence conditions for non-Coulombic potentials by Silanes et al. [14]. - 4.
-Note that a shift in the energy scale does not affect the eigenfunctions. - 5.
-Explicit expressions for the continuous spectrum wave functions can be found, e.g. in the monograph by Bethe and Salpeter [18].
-The expansion given by Equation (48) with $\Delta{\alpha_2}(r) = 0$ is the same as the one obtained from the expansion of the exact eigenfunctions.
-Acknowledgments We thank Dr Heinz-Jürgen Flad (Technische Universität München) for useful discussions.
-Disclosure statement No potential conflict of interest was reported by the author(s).
+ACKNOWLEDGEMENT We thank Dr. Heinz-Jürgen Flad (Technische Universität München) for useful discussions.
+DISCLOSURE STATEMENT No potential conflict of interest was reported by the authors.